ZContent/CPZ_Machine/README.md

 A port of the A2Z Machine Z-machine interpreter to CircuitPython with HSTX DVI video output.

+## Summary

+CPZ Machine is a Z-machine emulator for CircuitPython with HSTX DVI video output and keyboard support.
+It was developed for use with the Adafruit Fruit Jam.

+A Z-machine emulator is used for running text adventure games across different hardware platforms.
+Zork is probably the best known game for the Z-machine but there are other games that can also run that were written for the Z-machine.
+CPZ Machine currently supports version 3 games, which includes the Zork series of games.

+### Features

+- Support for different monospace font sizes to allow different row and column character sizes
+- Game selection at startup, or starting the game automatically if just one game installed
+- Select a retro color theme to change the font and background color
+- A screen saver is enabled after an amount of time of no keyboard entry
+- Save and restore games to CPSAVES partition (recommended in case you are eaten by a grue :-) )
+- Multiple save/restore names allowed to save different locations during game
+- Blinking cursor!

 ## Hardware Requirements

 - **Adafruit Fruit Jam** (RP2350B with 16MB Flash + 8MB PSRAM)